Trusted WordPress tutorials, when you need them most.

 Wordfence dashboard

-The firewall by default runs as a WordPress plugin which is not very effective.
-Wordfence does allow you to run it in the extended mode for better protection, but you’ll have to set it up manually (more on this later).
+Wordfence allows you to run it in the extended mode for better protection, but you’ll have to set it up manually (more on this later).

-The basic Wordfence plugin setup is quite simple and does not require too much user input.
-The user interface is a bit cluttered which may make it difficult for beginners to find certain settings / option.
+The basic Wordfence plugin setup is simple and does not require too much user input.
+However, the user interface is a bit cluttered, which may make it difficult for beginners to find certain settings/options.

 Sucuri – Ease of Use

 Sucuri offers a cleaner user interface with no unnecessary prompts popping up on the screen.
-It also runs a quick scan upon activation, and you will see notifications on the plugin’s dashboard.
+It also runs a quick security scan upon activation, and you will see notifications in the plugin’s dashboard.

 Sucuri dashboard

 You will need to add your API key and configure DNS settings for your domain name.
-This will allow the firewall to catch malicious traffic before it even reaches your WordPress hosting server.
+This will allow the firewall to catch malicious traffic before reaching your WordPress hosting server.

-Sucuri also makes it easy to perform recommended security hardening settings on your website.
-All you need to do is click to apply various security hardening setting.
+Sucuri also makes it easy to use recommended security hardening settings on your website.
+All you need to do is click to apply these settings.

 Winner: Sucuri